isabellawoods/Informational-Mod-Features/README.md

 # Informational Mod Features
-This is a repository dedicated to documenting all release changelogs, mod logos, and and other things relating to me and my mods.
+This is a repository dedicated to documenting all release changelogs, mod logos, and other things relating to me and my mods.

-This repository will includes changelogs, logos, texture history, isometric renders, among others.
+This repository will include changelogs, logos, texture history, isometric renders, among others.

 ## Changelogs
 Changelogs documenting most version of my mods.